Theoretical analysis of the leptonic decays $B\to \ell \ell \ell'\bar\nu_{\ell'}$: Constraints on the transition form factors

-This relation does not determine the longitudinal Lorentz structure in the unique way: one can, e.g., choose this structure in the form $p_\alpha p_\nu/pq$ or in the form $q_\alpha p_\nu/q^2$.
+This relation does not determine the longitudinal Lorentz structure in the unique way: one can, e.g., choose this structure in the form $p_\alpha p_\nu/pq$ \cite{bmns2001,m2002} or in the form $q_\alpha p_\nu/q^2$ \cite{kmn2016}.
 However, only the latter form, which is implemented in (\ref{axial-vector}), corresponds to the longitudinal part in the form of a contact term.\footnote{By definition, a contact term is a quantity represented by $\delta$-function and its derivatives in configuration space; therefore $q_\alpha p_\nu/q^2$ is a contact term whereas $p_\alpha p_\nu/pq$ is not a contact term according to the standard definition.
-For further details we refer to \cite{currentalgebra}.} Obviously, different choices of the longitudinal part lead to redefinitions of the form factors $f_{iA}$ in the transverse part of the amplitude.
+For further details we refer to \cite{currentalgebra}.} Obviously, different choices of the longitudinal part lead to redefinitions of the form factors $f_{iA}$ in the transverse part of the amplitude \cite{KhodjamirianWyler}.
 The choice of the longitudinal structure in the form of a contact term $q_\alpha p_\nu/q^2$ is suggested by the structure of the quark electromagnetic vertex and is preferable with respect to the analytic properties of the form factors $f_{iA}$ \cite{m2002}.

-The projectors in (\ref{axial-vector}) contain kinematical singularities at $q^2=0$; these kinematical singularities however should not be the singularities of the physical amplitude, as the spectrum of physical states does not contain a massless particle in the $q^2$-channel.
-Therefore, as the consequence of gauge invariance, we obtain the following relations between the form factors at $q^2=0$:
+The projectors in (\ref{axial-vector}) contain kinematical singularities at $q^2=0$.
+These singularities however should not be the singularities of the physical amplitude, as the spectrum of physical states does not contain a massless vector particle in the $q^2$-channel; recall that the absence of massless vector mesons is a fundamental feature of QCD.
+Therefore, as the consequence of gauge invariance and the property of the spectrum of hadrons in QCD, we obtain the following relations between the form factors at $q^2=0$:

 To implement these constraints at $q^2=0$, we write down dispersion representations for the form factors $f_{1A},f_{2A},f_{3A}$ in the variable $q^2$ with one subtraction and determine the subtraction terms to satisfy (\ref{constraint1}) and (\ref{constraint2}).
 Such representations have the following form